bookingcom/rules_booking/README.md

 create `remap_tar` that allows to replace the original package prefix with a prefix that's more suitable for your container image.

+## gitlab_http_archive and gitlab_http_file

+Similar to http_archive and http_file but aimed for downloading assets from private gitlab repositories by using your own private tokens or CI job tokens

+# Developing